YouTube

 GRAND MOSQUE OF ALEPPO

-Another building that became a victim to the war was the city’s largest mosque, originally built in 700AD.
-The minaret was blown up as collateral, it was an easy place to camp for a sniper with views right across the city.
-Currently renovations are ongoing so you can’t gain access, that was however until a member of military invited us in – it really depends on who you talk to.
-But unfortunately, no photos were allowed!
+Another landmark that became a victim of the war was the city’s largest mosque, originally built in 700AD.
+Its minaret was destroyed because it offered a perfect vantage point for snipers overlooking the entire city.
+Renovations were still underway, so visitors normally couldn’t enter.
+However, in our case, a member of the military invited us in – it really depends on who you talk to.
+Unfortunately, no photos were allowed.

 The plan was originally to restore the minaret with the same blocks in the same place, a bit like Humpty Dumpty!
-However unsurprisingly this proved impossible and will instead do what they can to make it as it was.
-It’s slow work as we watched the workers go from block to block and decide which one to use, the skills of these trades are super impressive!
+However, unsurprisingly, this proved impossible, and they will instead do what they can to make it as it was.
+It’s slow work as we watch the workers go from block to block and decide which one to use.
+The skills of these trades are super impressive!

-Refurb also continues inside the mosque, however these areas were only partially destroyed.
-The mosque is home to The Tomb of Zachary, the son of Saint John the Baptist, who’s tomb is in Damascus.
+Refurbishment also continues inside the mosque; however, these areas were only partially destroyed.
+The mosque is home to the Tomb of Zachary, the son of Saint John the Baptist, whose tomb is in Damascus.

 RELATED READ: THE GREATEST HIKE ON EARTH?

-After some Mouhara (spicy bread) and a chat to the local coffee man it was onto the Aleppo Citadel, the most impressive castle I have ever seen!
+After some Mouhara (spicy bread) and a chat with the local coffee man, it was onto the Aleppo Citadel, the most impressive castle I have ever seen!

-Dating back to 3000BC, it’s no surprise that Aleppo is home the oldest citadel in the world and a surprising fact is that no one is sure who built the 40,000ft2 beast!
+Dating back to 3000BC, it’s no surprise that Aleppo is home to the oldest citadel in the world, and a surprising fact is that no one is sure who built the 40,000ft2 beast!

-Many civilisations have occupied it since it’s inception and most of its construction as it is today is thought to originate from the Ayyubid period.
-Even though it appears in good state the citadel received significant damage during the civil war when the army occupied it and was continually attacked by the rebels.
+Many civilisations have occupied it since its inception, and most of its construction as it is today is thought to originate from the Ayyubid period.
+Although it appears to be in good condition, the citadel suffered significant damage during the civil war when the army occupied it and was continually attacked by the rebels.

 FACTS:

-- Aleppo’s history stretches back over 4,000 years, with a succession of civilizations, including Hittite, Greek, Roman and Ayyubid, leaving their mark on the city over the centuries.
+• Aleppo’s history stretches back over 4,000 years, with a succession of civilisations, including Hittite, Greek, Roman and Ayyubid, leaving their mark on the city over the centuries.

 TUNNEL ATTACKS

-As the army held the castle it was bombarded with attacks from every side.
-The rebels struggling to make progress decided to dig underneath the castle and attack there.
-However, on four separate occasions the rebels miscalculated and blew up; a 4* hotel, two mosques and another building.
+As the army held the castle, it was bombarded with attacks from every side.
+The rebels, struggling to make progress, decided to dig underneath the castle and launch an attack from there.
+However, on four separate occasions, the rebels miscalculated and blew up a 4-star hotel, two mosques, and another building.

 NEW FRIENDS